MagdalenaZh/PixiPL/README.md

 Extract the Project: If the project is in a ZIP file, extract it to your preferred location.

-2.Open the IDE (Integrated Development Environment) where you usually work on Java projects (e.g., IntelliJ IDEA, Eclipse, NetBeans).
+2.Open the IDE where you usually work on Java projects (e.g., IntelliJ IDEA, Eclipse, NetBeans).